The Tax Disputes and Litigation Review: Malaysia

 The availability of judicial review to dispute tax assessments by the IRB has been discussed above in Section II.i.

-Judicial review in some other jurisdictions 'focuses on the process and the scope of the decision rather than the merits of the decision taken'.52 In Malaysia, it is clear that the courts would scrutinise decisions 'not only for process, but also for substance'.
+Judicial review in some other jurisdictions 'focuses on the process and the scope of the decision rather than the merits of the decision taken'.49 In Malaysia, the courts are not confined merely to the decision-making process, but may examine the merits of the decision itself.50

 As discussed, exceptional circumstances would have to be demonstrated for leave to be obtained where the alternative remedy of a SCIT appeal exists.
 Apart from tax assessments, other administrative decisions in tax may also be amenable to judicial review.
 For instance, MoF decisions on tax exemptions under Section 127(3A), or pioneer status under the Promotion of Investment Act 1986 may also be susceptible to challenge by judicial review.

-At the High Court, COA and the FC,55 cost awards are discretionary in nature56 and would usually follow the event (i.e., costs would usually be awarded to the winning party).
+At the HC, COA and the FC,53 cost awards are discretionary in nature54 and would usually follow the event (i.e., costs would usually be awarded to the winning party).
 In practice, cost awards are often nominal and may not reflect the actual costs incurred by litigants.
 Where a consent order is to be recorded for settlement, it is common for parties to agree for no order to be made as to costs.
 Each party would bear their own costs.